kyac21/Professional-Portfolio-/README.md

 # Professional Portfolio
 ### About Me

 Hello!
-My name is **Kya Carroll**, and I am currently pursuing my **Master of Science in Sports Science** at the **University of Pittsburgh** (expected graduation: May 2025).
+My name is **Kya Carroll**, and I am currently pursuing my **Master of Science in Sports Science** at the **University of Pittsburgh**.
 I also hold a **Bachelor of Arts in Health Sciences**, with distinction, and a minor in Psychology from **Hendrix College**, where I was consistently recognized on the Dean's List.

 I am passionate about enhancing athletic performance, optimizing training programs, and applying sports science principles in practical settings.
 I am deeply committed to advancing my expertise in **strength and conditioning**, **exercise physiology**, and **sports nutrition**.

 ### Education:
-- **Master of Science in Sports Science**, University of Pittsburgh (Expected May 2025)
+- **Master of Science in Sports Science**, University of Pittsburgh
 - **Bachelor of Arts in Health Sciences with Distinction**, Hendrix College (2020-2024)
 - **Minor in Psychology**, Hendrix College
 - Additional coursework at Henderson State University and University of Arkansas at Little Rock

 ### Professional Experience:
+- **High Performance Fellow for the **U.S. Ski and Snowboarding Team**.
+Here I contribute to the high perforamnce depatment, contributing to strength and conditioning, sports science, and return to snow initiatives.
-- **Sports Science/Strength and Conditioning Intern** at the University of Pittsburgh's Women's Basketball program.
+- **Sports Science/Strength and Conditioning Intern** at the **University of Pittsburgh's Women's Basketball program**.
 Here, I contribute to strength and conditioning programs, focusing on injury prevention and performance enhancement.
-- **Exercise Physiology Student Assistant** at the University of Pittsburgh, where I support both the lecture and lab components of the Exercise Physiology course.
+- **Exercise Physiology Student Assistant** at the **University of Pittsburgh**, where I support both the lecture and lab components of the Exercise Physiology course.
 - **Strength and Conditioning Intern** at **University of Nevada Las Vegas Athletics**, assisting with performance assessments and the operation of advanced sports technologies.
 - I have also been involved in various internships and research opportunities, including a **Summer Undergraduate Research Program (SURP)** at the **University of Arkansas for Medical Sciences**, where I explored metabolic data collection and presented my research at a symposium.